purpose168/xyops/docs/data-structures.md

 Which [Server.id](#server-id) that was chosen to run the job, based on the [Event.algo](#event-algo).

+## Job.groups

+When a server is chosen, that server's assigned groups are copied into the job.

 ## Job.command

 Which executable to run for the job.
 This cannot be set -- it is copied from the [Plugin](#plugin).